nicholsonja/Bridges-2019/README.md

 # Bridges-2019
 Code examples, paper, and slides from Bridges 2019 presentation.
 Code is written in Python with the additional libraries NumPy, Pillow, and Pycairo.
+The directory **code example** has Python code with a short explination.
+The **presentation** directory also includes Python code for most of the images in the slides.

 This work can be cited as: